apache/skywalking-agent-test-tool/README.md

 bash ./bin/collector-startup.sh
 ```

-after above steps, we can check whether the `mock collector` is available throgh HTTP API.
-To visit `http://localhost:12800/status` and get the reponse with `success` in the body of content.
+after above steps, we can check whether the `mock collector` is available through HTTP API.
+To visit `http://localhost:12800/status` and get the response with `success` in the body of content.

 Finally, To visit follow URL to download the data as `yaml` file, which can be used by `SkyWalking Validator Tool`.